busenov/Database/README.md

       // Enable storage of all SQL queries for reporting/debugging/statistics ->setStoreQueries(true);

-// Getting a result object \Krugozor\Database\Statement
+// Getting a result object \busenov\Database\Statement
-// \Krugozor\Database\Statement - "wrapper" over an object mysqli_result
+// \busenov\Database\Statement - "wrapper" over an object mysqli_result
 $result = $db->query("SELECT * FROM `users` WHERE `name` = '?s' AND `age` = ?i", "d'Artagnan", 41);

 // We receive data (in the form of an associative array, for example)